-Throughout the decades post-independence, there has been a continuing shortfall in the supply of formal housing by public and private sector which has led to either slums, or overcrowding.
+Throughout the decades post-independence, there has been a continuing shortfall in the supply of formal housing by public and private sector which has led to either slums, or overcrowding-as people sought shelter for themselves.
 A review of the shelter supply over the last few decades reveals that over the years and especially since the 1990s, the supply of units by the public sector has been insignificant and decreasing steadily.
-The average annual supply of the public sector housing has been around 8,133 units over the past few decades (see Table 41).
+The average annual supply of the public sector housing has been around 8,133 units over the past few decades (see Table 39Table 41).